-Finally, we turn to the implications of size dispersity or grain shape on geometrical optics within the scope of (Malinka, 2014) Malinka (2015) on chord length distributions.
+Finally, we turn to the implications of size dispersity or grain shape on geometrical optics within the scope of Malinka (2014) based on chord length distributions.

-As pointed out by (Malinka, 2014) Malinka (2014), if consecutive chords were statistical statistically independent i.e. a Markovian process, then the obtained distribution would be an exponential, and all optical properties solely determined by the optical diameter (or μ_1).
+As pointed out by Malinka (2014), if consecutive chords were statistically independent i.e. a Markovian process, then the obtained distribution would be an exponential, and all optical properties solely determined by the optical diameter (or μ_1).
 To quantify the deviation from an exponential chord length distributions we calculated the fraction $\mu_2/2\mu_1^2$ which is unity for a exponential chord length distribution.
 This fraction is on average 0.75 for rounded grains (RG), 0.76 for melt forms (MF), 0.77 for precipitation particles (PP) and defragmented particles (DF), 0.79 for faceted crystals (FC) and the closest value to unity is 0.876 for depth hoar (DH).
 This implies that the chord length distribution for depth hoar is closest to an exponential, which can be visually confirmed by Fig. 4.
-We reach a similar conclusion for the two-point correlation function where λ_1 is already a fairly good predictor for the exponential correlation correlation length when depth hoar is considered (see Fig. 3)a).
-But due to the deviations from an exponential distribution, an influence of shape via μ_2 on the optical properties would be expected from according to Malinka (2014).
+We reach a similar conclusion for the two-point correlation function where λ_1 is already a fairly good predictor for the exponential correlation length when depth hoar is considered (see Fig. 3)a).
+But due to the deviations from an exponential distribution, an influence of shape via μ_2 on the optical properties would be expected according to Malinka (2014).

-Using the chord length distributions we were able to calculate the shape factors B and g^G from Malinka (2014) and Libois et al. (2013) Malinka (2014) and Libois et al. (2013) in the limit of low absorption where both approaches can be compared.
-The $(B,g^{\rm G})$ shape diagram (cf. Fig 1.(a) in Libois et al. (2013) Libois et al. (2013)) in Fig. 7 was obtained for wavelength $1.3\,\mu{\rm m}$ where the Laplace transform Eq.
+Using the chord length distributions we were able to calculate the shape factors B and $g^{\rm G}$ from Malinka (2014) and Libois et al. (2013) in the limit of low absorption where both approaches can be compared.
+The $(B,g^{\rm G})$ shape diagram (cf. Fig 1.(a) in Libois et al. (2013)) in Fig. 7 was obtained for wavelength 1.3 μ m where the Laplace transform Eq.
 (10) can be approximated by the first and second order.
 The variations of the absolute values for $B,g^{\rm G}$ shown in Fig. 7 predominantly stem from corrections which are linear in μ_1 (by virtue of (A5)), while the small, scattered deviations from a perfect straight line are caused by μ_2 .
-If B and $g^{\rm G}$ were evaluated for wavelength $0.9\,\mu{\rm m}$, the influence of μ_2 would be even smaller.
-Our results show that the values for B and $g^{\rm G}$ are exactly within the range that is suggested by ray-tracing simulations for various geometrical shapes for a wavelength of $0.9\,\mu{\rm m}$ Libois et al. (2013) (Libois et al., 2013), but show a much smaller variation over the entire set of snow samples.
+If B and g^G were evaluated for wavelength $0.9\,\mu\text{m}$, the influence of μ_2 would be even smaller.
+Our results show that the values for B and g^G are exactly within the range that is suggested by ray-tracing simulations for various geometrical shapes for a wavelength of $0.9\mu\text{m}$ (Libois et al., 2013), but show a much smaller variation over the entire set of snow samples.
 Comparing our results to ray-tracing of geometrical shapes is however not straightforward, since the 3D microstructures cannot be mapped on an ensemble of regular geometrical objects.

-If the obtained The predicted values for B are compared to actual measurements (Libois et al., 2014) also a larger variation observed than predicted from the geometrical optics framework Malinka (2014) (Fig. 7) are very similar to the values obtained by experiments (Libois et al., 2014) but show a smaller variation.
-It should be noted however that, as the authors discuss, the correlation between the experimentally obtained B and shape, as defined by Fierz et al. (2009) Fierz et al. (2009), is statistically not significant and variations might be attributed to shadowing effects relevant at higher densities.
+The predicted values for B (Fig. 7) are very similar to the values obtained by experiments (Libois et al., 2014) but show a smaller variation.
+It should be noted that, as the authors discuss, the correlation between the experimentally obtained B and shape, as defined by Fierz et al. (2009), is statistically not significant and variations might be attributed to shadowing effects relevant at higher densities.